aiintdeadyet/nvim/ideas.md

 - let me use apostraphies in comments

-- make it so that I can open tabs with telescope

 - make file manager open to the directory of the current file

 - try neoformat pluggin